How the process works:

 NOTE: If there are any forms or payments missing after 2 weeks, the house may go back on the market or we may not accept you as a tenant and you will lose your fees.

-We will contact you before the tenancy commences to confirm what day and time we will meet you at the house to check you all in.
-At least 2 of you will need to be present for this check in and if this is not possible you will need to pay £55 to reschedule.
+We will contact you before the tenancy commences to confirm what day and time an agent will meet you at the house to check you in.
+At least 2 of you will need to be present for this check in and if this is not possible you will need to pay the abortive fee of a minimum of £55 to reschedule.
 You will be given an Inventory of the house and allowed 7 days to return this to us if any amendments need making.
 Amendments will need to be typed up and accompanied by photographic evidence.

 We will set your direct debit up for 12 payments.
 The 1st month’s rent will be collected from your account 1 month before the start of your tenancy.
 The remaining 11 payments will come out of your account starting one month after you move in.